 Helen received another Akita puppy in 1938 as an official gift from the Japanese government.
 She named him Kenzan-go, and the dog became her cherished companion for many years.

 World War II nearly eradicated the Akita breed as food became more and more scarce.
 The dogs were also used as food by starving people.
 Since the Akita was considered a non-military dog, many were killed through orders of the government to prevent the spread of disease.

 Despite the harrowing experience of the Akita, the breed survived with the help of a few people.
 The surviving dogs were sent to remote mountainous areas where they can mate with their ancestors.
 Some people crossed Akitas with German Shepherds so that they can serve as military dogs.
 This saved the breed from becoming victims again of the rampant culling.

 More Akita dogs were brought to the USA by servicemen after World War II.
 The American Akita was introduced in the UK in 1939 and was Kennel Club-registered since 1986.
 Throughout the early 20th century, the dogs were crossed with other breeds including the Tosa Inu, Great Dane, English Mastiff, and Saint Bernard.
 Breeders were aiming to give the Akita specific fighting dog features.

 The kinds we see today were developed in the United States.
 On 4th April 1973, the American Kennel Club approved the official breed standard.

-This breed is referred to as the 'great Japanese dog.'
-The Kennel Club recognises two varieties of Akitas.
+The Akita breed is referred to as the 'great Japanese dog.'
+The Kennel Club recognises two varieties of the breed.
 The first is the Japanese strain called the Japanese Akita, also known as Akita Inu and Akita Ken.
 The other one is the American strain called American Akita.